Frequently Asked Questions

-How can I close out users who leave their screen shares open for too long?
+How can I close out users who leave their share sessions open for too long?

-Can I have multiple concurrent screen shares running at the same time?
+Can I have multiple concurrent share sessions running at the same time?

 Yes, the API is designed for this.
-You can use the API to launch as multiple screen shares and have them all running at the same time.
+You can use the API to launch as multiple share sessions and have them all running at the same time.

-Can I reuse a share code for a new session?
+Can I reuse a share code for a new share session?

-Once a screen share ends, you cannot use the share code again.
-This is because the screen share duration is calculated from the time the presenter app first connects to the time the presenter app gets closed.
-If we allowed screen shares to be re-opened, then you would be charged for the entire duration, including the period when the screen share wasn't running.
+Once a share session ends, you cannot use the share code again.
+This is because the share session duration is calculated from the time the presenter app first connects to the time the presenter ends the share session.

-We do allow a screen share to be reopened if it was stopped because the presenter app crashes or if the user closes his/her browser window.
-The latter case is because we cannot determine if the user intentially ended the screen share or if the user is reloading the page to try to fix a connection problem.
-In both cases, we allow the screen share to be reopened for five minutes after the screen share ends.
+We do allow a share session to be reopened if it was stopped because the presenter app crashes or if the user closes his/her browser window.
+The latter case is because we cannot determine if the user intentionally ended the screen share or if the user is reloading the page to try to fix a connection problem.
+In both cases, we allow the share session to be reopened for five minutes after the share session ends.

 How can I implement presenter swap using the API?

-You can implement presenter swap using the API by stopping the existing screen share, making a new API request to create a new screen share, and then launching the share for the new presenter.
+You can implement presenter swap using the API by stopping the existing share session, making a new API request to create a new share session, and then launching the share for the new presenter.
 You would repeat the process each time you want to switch the presenter.

-Can I make a bunch of screen share codes in advance, and use them later?
+Can I make a bunch of share codes in advance, and use them later?

-No. When you make the screen share, you will receive some HTML that launches the presenter app for sharing.
+No. When you make the share session, you will receive some HTML that launches the presenter app for sharing.
 This HTML is always updated to use the most recent release.
-So if you create the screen shares in advance and try to use them later, your HTML might be outdated.
+So if you create the share sessions in advance and try to use them later, your HTML might be outdated.

-In PHP, I get a content length error when I try to start a screen share.
+In PHP, I get a content length error when I try to start a share session.